meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2025-08-13: Our invited book chapter on <a href="">Modeling and
+simulation of electrodiffusion in dense reconstructions of cerebral tissue</a> for the 50th Anniversary Woudschoten Conference book is now on arXiv.
+Congratulations to Halvor Herlyng as lead author. </p>

+<p>2025-11-27: I organized our annual <a href="https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/aktuelt/arrangementer/2025/oslo-brain-fluid-symposium-2025.html">Oslo Brain Fluid Symposium</a> at Simula on Nov 27.
+This was the 8th edition of this meeting, with nearly 60 participants.
+Thanks to all participants and speakers, inspiring as always.</p>

+<p>2025-11-25: Ivan Yotov and I organized a 2-day workshop on <a href="https://cas-nor.no/project/mathematical-challenges-brain-mechanics">Mathematical Challenges in Brain Mechanics</a> in association with the Centre for Advanced Study Nov 25-26.
+Thanks to all speakers and participants.</p>

+<p>2025-11-12: I participated in the Symposium on Computational Science-Quo Vadis (CSQV 2025) in Trondheim, Norway (Nov 12-13 2025).
+Thanks to the organizers for the inspiring event.</p>

 <p>2025-10-14: Our K. G. Jebsen Centre for Brain Fluid Research organized the Annual meeting for the K. G. Jebsen Centres for Medical Research at Refsnes Gods, Norway (Oct 14-15 2025).</p>

-<p>2025-09-01: I participated and givgave a seminar in the Institut Mittag-Leffler research program on <a href="https://www.mittag-leffler.se/activities/interfaces-and-unfitted-discretization-methods/">Interfaces and Unfitted Discretization Methods</a> in Stockholm, Sweden (Sept 7-12 2025).
+<p>2025-09-01: I participated and gave a seminar in the Institut Mittag-Leffler research program on <a href="https://www.mittag-leffler.se/activities/interfaces-and-unfitted-discretization-methods/">Interfaces and Unfitted Discretization Methods</a> in Stockholm, Sweden (Sept 7-12 2025).
 Thanks to the organizers for the invitation and for organizing this wonderful event.</p>

 <p>2025-09-01: I presented at MS69: Multiphysics Computational Modeling of the Brain Function at <a href="https://enumath2025.eu/">ENUMATH 2025</a> in Heidelberg, Germany (Sep 1-5 2025).
 Thanks to the organizers for the invitation and event! </p>